I Believe (When I Fall in Love It Will Be Forever): Other versions

 Peter Frampton released his recording of the song in January 1973 on his album Frampton's Camel.

 In early 1974, a recording by Songbird was released by Mushroom Records in Canada.
 This was a studio group consisting of producer Mike Flicker, Howard Leese and Rob Deans, all of whom also worked with Heart.
 It was the label's first charting single, reaching number 75 on the Canadian chart.
 Despite its low peak, the single reportedly sold close to 30,000 units.

 Colleen Hewett had an Australian single release of the song, titled "I Believe When I Fall in Love", issued in July 1974.
 Hewett's rendition charted in Australia with a number 51 peak, and was featured on Hewett's album M'Lady.

 Art Garfunkel's 1975 album Breakaway opened with "I Believe (When I Fall in Love It Will Be Forever)", in a lush orchestral version produced by Richard Perry.

+Mike and the Mechanics covered the song on their 1995 album, Beggar on a Beach of Gold, with Paul Carrack on lead vocals.

 Michael McDonald recorded the song for his album Motown, released in 2003.

 Josh Groban recorded the song for his album All That Echoes, released in early 2013, and released it as a single that peaked at number 20 on the Adult Contemporary chart.

 Father John Misty covered the song on his 2022 EP Live at Electric Lady.

 In popular culture

 The song is featured in the 2000 comedy-drama film High Fidelity starring John Cusack and Jack Black, and is included on its soundtrack.
-It was also included in season 1, episode 10 of the 2020 Hulu series High Fidelity starring Zoe Kravitz.
+It was also included in season 1, episode 10 of the 2020 Hulu series also titled High Fidelity starring Zoe Kravitz.